arilukmanp/BeautyClass/README.md

 # BeautyClass
-Beauty Class application for Event Organizer
+Beauty Class is an android application for an Event Organizer